validator-labs/validatorctl/docs/subcommands.md

 > [!NOTE]
 >
 > A [kind](https://kind.sigs.k8s.io/) cluster will be deployed as part of the Validator installation.
-The > name of the kind
+The name of the kind
 > cluster is `validator-kind-cluster`.
-You can find the `kind` binary installed in the `$HOME/.palette/ bin` directory.
-You
-> can install the Validator into an existing Kubernetes cluster by using the Helm chart.
+You can install the Validator into an existing Kubernetes cluster by using the Helm chart.
 Refer to the
 > [Validator Helm Install](https://github.com/validator-labs/validator/blob/main/docs/install.md) steps for more information.

 The `install` subcommand accepts the following flags.